vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-first-time-setup.md

 ---
 title: First Time Setup
 excerpt: >-
-  Follow this step-by-step guide if you want to set up the Sinch Voice w/ Video SDK for the first time.
+  Follow this step-by-step guide to set up the Sinch Voice and Video SDK for the first time.
 next:
   pages:
     - voice-ios-cloud-sinch-client